GariestGary/GariestGary.github.io/docs/toolbox/monocached.md

     protected override void Tick()
     {
-        //Here we reducing update calls if we don't see the object if(/*There are some logic to check if object is out of screen*/) {
+        // Here we reduce update calls if we don't see the object if (/* There is some logic to check if the object is out of the screen */) {
             Interval = 1;
         }